 01Forensic Science Degrees—An Overview

-Forensics majors serve a purpose but their benefit can be far greater at the graduate level, as a double major, or even as a minor.
+Majoring in forensics can serve a purpose but this can be far more beneficial at the graduate level or as a double major.
 These majors typically include a broad range of courses that focus on the sciences.
 And don't overlook the value of elective courses that are associated with your area of interest.
+Some writing courses might also be beneficial because written communications skills can be important.

 Most forensic science positions require at least a bachelor's degree, but the degree can be in virtually any one of the sciences.
 Focus on the natural or social sciences.
 The specific program of study you'll pursue will depend on the type of career you aspire to.

 You might also begin a career in crime scene investigation with a two-year associate degree and at least get your foot in the door.
-The value of on-the-job experience can't be overrated.
+The value of on-the-job experience can't be overrated, although promotion to some lead or supervisory positions might require as much as a master's degree in forensic science.

 Some careers require a master's degree or doctorate in a field such as psychology, and some states require additional certifications for many forensic science positions.
 These certifications can vary by field and specialization.